AyeGill/braindump/README.md

 ```bash
 ./build.py
 ```
+to generate the build instructions.
 `build.py` is simple enough to inspect.

+Then run `ninja` to run the build.

  Once the Markdown files are generated, we can use Hugo to generate the website.

 Install [hugo][hugo].
 E.g., on a Mac with Homebrew: